Azure/azure-render-hub/docs/00-deployment.md

 #### Update the Redirect URI

-We need to ensure the Redirect URI configured for the application is correct - it must end with `/signin-oidc`.
+We should check the Redirect URI configured for the application is correct - it must end with `/signin-oidc`.

  1. Select *Authentication* from the sidebar
  2. If needed, modify the existing reply URL to append '/signin-oidc'